Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>98. 🔑 Access Token Manipulation - Create Process with Token</strong></summary>

+**Sample Scenario:** The attacker uses a harvested token to spawn cmd.exe as an administrator.
+The source system was compromised via spearphishing.

 **Who is Involved**: Forensics, SOC Tier 3
 **Immediate Actions**: